MicrosoftDocs/entra-docs/docs/verified-id/using-facecheck.md

 ---

-# Using Face Check with Verified ID and unlocking high assurance verifications at scale
+# Using Face Check with Verified ID and unlocking high assurance verifications at scale (Preview)

-> [!NOTE]
+> [!IMPORTANT]
-> Face Check is in public preview.
+> Face Check is currently in PREVIEW.
+> This information relates to a prerelease product that may be modified before it's released.

 ## Prerequisites